akaladhar/sm-assignment/README.md

 ## How to run

+Import project into IDE of your choice as a gradle project and run

 gradle clean build

-Above command will build the artifact.
+Above command will build the artifact and to run application locally, run

 gradle bootRun

-To run the application locally, above command can start a Tomcat instance and deploy application on local Tomcat and it can be tested with following URL.
+Above command can start a Tomcat instance and deploy application on local Tomcat and it can be tested with following URL.